piccoqun/monthly_sales_forecast/README.md

 monthly sales 'Actuals' on specific weekdays (we call them the 'forecast dates').
 In the business scenario,
-as new data feature, such as daily sales, comes in everyday, the model is retrained and made new forecast for each forecast date.
+as new data feature, such as daily sales, comes in everyday, the model is retrained and made new forecast on each forecast date.

-The main modelling methods includes data preprocessing (reform data into monthly time series, find weekdays and other basic cleaning), bootstrap, xgboost training and randomized hyperparameter search.
+The main modelling methods include data preprocessing, bootstrap, xgboost training and randomized hyperparameter search.

 The detailed analysis can be found in the pdf file 'Data Analysis Report'.